DropsOfSerenity/sublime-elementary/README.md

 sublime-elementary
 ==================

-Elementary OS Theme for Sublime Text 3
+Elementary OS Theme for Sublime Text 3 to match the styling of elementary OS.

-To installed, place `Theme - Elementary.sublime-package` in `~/.config/sublime-text-3/Installed Packages`
+To install, place `Theme - Elementary.sublime-package` in `~/.config/sublime-text-3/Installed Packages/`

-In preferences place `"theme": "Elementary.sublime-theme"`
+In User Preferences place `"theme": "Elementary.sublime-theme"`